hadley/mturkr/README.md

 * HIT Type or Task: a group of questions of the same form
 * Assignment: one question assigned to a person

+## Key functions

+* `init_task` - initialises a task directory with basic directory structure

+* `publish_task` - combines `questions.xml` and `template.csv` to and
+  publishes all HITs

+* `view_task` - opens web browser pointing to one of your HITs

+* `review_task` - downloads assignments needing review, and approves/rejects
+  according to value of status column

+* `unpublish_task` - removes all published HITs (in case you've made a mistake or were just testing)

+Other useful functions include:

+* `get_balance` to see how much money you have left.

+Note that all these functions take a directory as their first argument (if you omit the directory it will use the last directory `mturkr` saw, so you can save some typing).

+By default all work is done in the sandbox.
+When you are ready to publish your questions to real workers, set `Host: production` in your `DESCRIPTION` file.

 ## Design principles

 A task is represented as a set of files in a directory (see below for details).